 As mentioned earlier, collection agencies are experts in collecting debt, that’s what they do all year long.
 They ensure that the demand notices being send out with maximum impact (collection letters , collection calls or legal notices), and that debt collection laws are followed, it includes “Fair debt collection practices act” specified by each state.

 Before a collection agency signs you up as a client or starts accepting your past due accounts for collections, they will ask you to sign a legal agreement (on paper or an online contract).
 This agreement authorizes them to start collection activity on your behalf.
 Their agreement also includes important disclaimers and some standard legal stuff.

-It is normally advisable to start collection activity after its been over 60 days from the date of debt, or that date when the payment was due.
+It is normally advisable to start collection activity after it has been over 60 days from the Date of debt, or that date when the payment was due.
 The sooner you submit an account for collections, the chances of recovering your money are significantly higher.

-Defaulted debts are often placed on the debtor’s credit history, and usually remain for several years.
+Defaulted debts are often reported on the debtor’s credit history, and it stays there for several years.

 Creator attribution: Nick Youngson – link to – http://nyphotographic.com/